FransUrbo/drive-by-wire/README.md

 ## Wiring on bread boards

 Those CAN bus adaptors I can't apparently used.
-They're for a high-speed CAN, but the MB I have have a slow-speed CAN :(.
+They're for a high-speed CAN, but the MB I have have a low-frequency, fault-tolerant CAN :(.
+Something using the TJA1055T1 chip for the CAN and a MCP2515 for interfacing with the Pico.
 I'll figure something out..

 Also, I'm missing the headers for the fingerprint scanner and the actuator in the upper right breadboard.